“Hi Orna and Matthew,

 Most dating coaches and online dating sites focus on chemistry and compatibility as the most important things to focus on when you are dating.

-While chemistry and compatibility are important pieces of a healthy relationship, they are only two parts of a bigger picture.
+While chemistry and compatibility are important pieces of a healthy relationship, they are only two parts of the bigger picture.
 You can have chemistry but not be compatible or you can be compatible but have no chemistry.
 You can have chemistry and compatibility but not know how to navigate conflict together.

-When you are focusing on outward qualities of a person – height, eye and hair color, education level, etc. – you are missing who that person really is.
+When you are focusing on the outward qualities of a person – height, eye and hair color, education level, etc. – you are missing who that person really is.
 We’ve had plenty of clients discover that the guy who was shorter than the arbitrary height requirement they had set was actually the sweet, thoughtful, sexy guy they had always desired.

 So set aside your list.
 In fact, go ahead and burn it or shred it.
 You don’t need it anymore and it isn’t getting you what you want.
-Instead read along as we share a new approach to how to choose a good husband and spend the rest of your life with your soulmate.
+Instead, read along as we share a new approach to how to choose a good husband and spend the rest of your life with your soulmate.

 5 Things You Must Do To Select A Good Husband